 The Reference mass selector determines which Load Constant is used throughout the assessment.
 The available options and their corresponding LC values are:

-EN 1005-2 & ISO 11228-1:2003 25 kg European standard for manual handling risk assessment.
+EN 1005-2 & ISO 11228-1:2003 25 kg 95% men / 70% women European standard for manual handling risk assessment.
 Higher Load Constant than the NIOSH default.

-NIOSH RNLE & ISO 11228-1:2021 23 kg (default) The U.S. Revised NIOSH Lifting Equation and current ISO 11228-1 standard.
+NIOSH RNLE & ISO 11228-1:2021 23 kg (default) 99% men / 75% women The U.S. Revised NIOSH Lifting Equation and current ISO 11228-1 standard.
 The default selection, widely used internationally.

-ISO 11228-1:2021 Table B.1 15 kg Conservative variant for special populations or high-risk scenarios per ISO 11228-1 Annex B.
+ISO 11228-1:2021 Table B.1 15 kg 99% men / 90% women Conservative variant for mixed or female-majority workforces and high-risk scenarios per ISO 11228-1 Annex B.

-ISO 11228-1:2021 Table B.1 10 kg Most restrictive standard, suitable for vulnerable workers or particularly demanding tasks per ISO 11228-1 Annex B.
+ISO 11228-1:2021 Table B.1 10 kg 99% population Most restrictive standard, suitable for vulnerable workers or particularly demanding tasks per ISO 11228-1 Annex B.

 Choose your standard carefully